NaPiZip/Online-course-notes/Software_architecture_and_design/README.md

 4. Each refinement is total.
 5. Concrete operation preconditions and post conditions model their abstract counterparts

+### P3L9 Middleware
+Middleware is computer software that provides services to software applications beyond those available from the operating system.
+It can be described as "software glue".

+Middleware makes it easier for software developers to implement communication and input/output, so they can focus on the specific purpose of their application [Wikipedia](https://en.wikipedia.org/wiki/Middleware).

 ## Conclusions
 Answers to the following questions: